jjangga0214/ts-yarn-lerna-boilerplate/README.md

 # TypeScript + Yarn Workspace + Lerna Monorepo Boilerplate

+Feel free to make issues for any questions or suggestions.

 ## Lerna + Yarn Workspace

 Lerna respects and and delegates monorepo management to yarn workspace, by `'useWorkspaces': true` in [lerna.json](lerna.json).
 But Lerna is still useful, as it provides utility commands for monorepo workflow (e.g. selective subpackge script execution, versioning, or package publishing).